American Airlines AAdvantage Complete Guide

 Marriott Bonvoy

-Non-flight options for earning miles and loyalty points
+Other options for earning AAdvantage miles and Loyalty Points

-The following options earn both redeemable miles and loyalty points:
+The options below earn both redeemable miles and loyalty points:

 • In-Store and Online Shopping: SimplyMiles is a unique card-linked program offered to all US members with a valid Mastercard (note that it does not need to be an American Airlines Mastercard).
 These offers often provide a fixed number of miles for meeting a specified spend threshold and can sometimes represent a significant return.
 Many of these offers can be completed in-store or online.
-For stacking opportunities, see: (Updated) Card-Linked Programs & The Networks They Run On (AKA Which Programs Stack).
+See Card-Linked Programs & The Networks They Run On (AKA Which Programs Stack) for ideas about how to stack extra savings.

-• Rocketmiles: This could be an attractive deal given that the mileage payouts can sometimes be generous.
-You won’t earn elite credit or hotel points through Rocketmiles, but I’d certainly consider Rocketmiles in a situation where I’d be looking at an independent boutique hotel or a property where I don’t care about earning elite credit or hotel points.
+• AAdvantage Hotels: This booking site powered by “Rocket Hotels” essentially replaced earning via Rocketmiles.
+Earnings on the AAdvantage Hotels platform can be very attractive given the (at-times) generous mileage payouts.
+You won’t earn elite credit or hotel points through this platform, but I’d certainly consider using it in a situation where I’m looking at an independent boutique hotel or some other property where I don’t care about earning elite credit or hotel points.

 • Hotels credited to American Airlines: Many hotel programs let you forgo hotel earnings to credit to an airline program.
 That usually isn’t an attractive deal, but it could be useful when you don’t care about hotel rewards.
 An exception here is Hyatt, which shares a unique partnership with AA.
 See below.